Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors: Introduction

 To address the above issues, we develop a novel adversarial camouflage generation framework against vehicle detectors.
 Our key insight is that, for successful physical attacks, the generated camouflage must accurately map onto the vehicle.
 Additionally, the camouflage needs to be robust under different environmental conditions.
 Achieving the first goal necessitates a genuine end-to-end optimization of the UV map.
 The second goal requires a dataset encompassing ample environmental effects and also requires that these effects can be successfully utilized for camouflage optimization.
 To achieve the first goal, we choose a UV-map-based neural renderer \cite{kato2018neural} as our base renderer and enhance the renderer's capability to backpropagate gradients to the UV map.
 However, the current sampling method from the UV map to the facet-based texture tensor causes numerous points on the UV map unoptimized.
 To address this issue, we then refine the sampling method, allowing all of the points on the UV map to be optimized, thus achieving genuine end-to-end optimization.
 To achieve the second goal, we then integrate the renderer with an Environment Feature Extractor (EFE) network to render environmental information, allowing environmental effects to be effectively utilized in camouflage optimization.
 Furthermore, we augment the dataset used for camouflage generation to include diverse weather conditions.
 This enhanced dataset, combined with the refined renderer, facilitates the generation of robust camouflage.

 Our contributions can be summarized as follows: \begin{itemize} \item We present the Robust and Accurate UV-map-based Camouflage Attack (RAUCA), a framework for generating physical adversarial camouflage against vehicle detectors.
-It enhances the effectiveness and robustness of the adversarial camouflage through a novel rendering component and a multi-weather dataset. \item We propose a novel neural renderer component capable of generating camouflage that can be accurately mapped to vehicle surfaces and rendering images with environmental characteristics such as lighting and weather.
+It enhances the effectiveness and robustness of the adversarial camouflage through a novel rendering component and a multi-weather dataset. \item We propose End-to-End Neural Renderer Plus (E2E-NRP), a neural renderer capable of accurate and realistic rendering for end-to-end camouflage optimization.
 To facilitate accurate camouflage generation, we leverage the UV-map-based neural renderer\cite{kato2018neural} as the base renderer.
 We then adapt it to achieve realistic environment information rendering and refer to this enhanced model as Neural Renderer Plus (NRP).
 Furthermore, we enable NRP to be capable of genuine end-to-end optimization and call this advanced renderer End-to-End Neural Renderer Plus (E2E-NRP).

-\item We create a multi-weather dataset encompassing a wide range of environmental effects and a large variety of camera perspectives for robust camouflage generation.
+\item We construct a large-scale multi-weather dataset, containing a wide range of environmental variations (e.g., lighting, rain, fog) and diverse camera viewpoints.
 Our experiments show that using this dataset substantially enhances the attack robustness.

 \item We accelerate the training methodology of the environment feature extractor (EFE) within the E2E-NRP framework.
 We leverage the construction of an offline-rendered vehicle image set and shared EFE inference strategy to significantly reduce the computations of rendering process and EFE inference, thereby enhancing the overall training efficiency of EFE.